 - a more efficient analysis with smaller standard errors, particularly when there are few observations per group;

 - avoidance of problems caused by missing outcomes: this is an advantage in longitudinal studies (for example panel studies) where there are often dropouts;

 - use of more appropriate variances and correlations: for example in a longitudinal analysis the correlation between observations on the same person may become less for measurements that are further apart in time.

 The course enables students to understand and use multilevel models mainly in the context of social science, but examples are also given from medicine and some aspects of biological science.
 The focus is on multilevel models for quantitative, binary and multinomial outcomes, with shorter sessions on models for ordinal and count outcomes.
 The importance of multilevel modelling for longitudinal data is explained.
-Analysis is conducted using the Noteable service and the R Stan statistical modelling package, which is free to all users.
-Labs are also available in Stata for those that prefer it.
+Analysis is illustrated using the package MLwiN (dedicated to multilevel modelling and available free to academics and university students).
 Lectures are combined with practical sessions in order to reinforce concepts.